by A. Richard Langley

 Though the quote revolves around an artist’s level of satisfaction with their work, it also applies to the challenging experience of gifting art.
 In establishing a creative bond with the recipient, you want to choose a suitable work—no matter the occasion—that reflects well on your artistic taste and your knowledge of theirs.

-With myriad subjects (e.g., portraits, still life, and animals), mediums (e.g., digital art, paintings, and sculpture), and movements (e.g., abstract, modern, and contemporary), you should be informed and confident before gifting art.
+With myriad subjects (e.g., portraits, still life, and animals), mediums (e.g., digital art, paintings, photography, and sculpture), and movements (e.g., abstract, modern, and contemporary), you should be informed and confident before gifting art.
 Following are general tips and guidelines to help you manage the gifting process for family, friends, and business relationships.

 Look and Learn